 is a gathering of scholars, judges, and lawyers from across the country convened around a constitutional theme.
 Distinguished scholars who have participated in symposiums and lectures at Drake include: Jack Balkin, Knight Professor of Constitutional Law and the First Amendment and Director of The Information Society Project, Yale Law School; Andrew Koppelman, John Paul Stevens Professor of Law and Professor of Political Science at Northwestern University; Emma Jordan, Professor, Georgetown Law School; Adam Liptak, Esq., U.S. Supreme Court Correspondent for the New York Times; Michael Dorf, Professor, Cornell Law School; Ilya Shapiro, Senior Fellow in Constitutional Studies at the Cato Institute; and, Eric Posner, Kirkland and Ellis Professor of Law, University of Chicago.
 Other distinguished scholars who have participated in events at Drake include Prof. Michael McConnell (Stanford), Prof. Erwin Chemerinsky (UC Irvine), Prof. Michael Gerhardt (William & Mary), Prof. Nadine Strossen (NY Law School & President, ACLU) and Prof. Gerald Torres (Texas).

-In 2012, the Center initiated a new program called the Iowa Constitution Lecture Series
+In 2012, the Center initiated a new program called the Iowa Constitution Lecture series.
+The inaugural lecture featured Iowa Supreme Court Justice Mark S. Cady.
+In 2013, the lecture series was formally named the Judge James Grant Iowa Constitution Lecture Series

 Drake law students have special access to the constitutional law scholars, judges and political leaders who come to Drake to participate in the Center's activities.
 Many distinguished guests also hold informal gatherings and small group discussions limited to law students and faculty.